shinitks/MLFQ_Scheduler/README.md

 📈 Calculates individual and average turnaround times

 ## ⚙️ Requirements
-Linux/Unix system
+● Linux/Unix system

-GCC compiler
+● GCC compiler

-pthread library
+● pthread library

 ## 🛠️ Compilation
 To compile the program, run:

 gcc mlfq.c -o mlfq -lpthread

-▶️ Usage
+## ▶️ Usage
 Run the compiled executable:

 ./mlfq

 You will be prompted to choose:

-Default processes:
+1. Default processes:

-A: 300ms
+  ● A: 300ms

-B: 150ms
+  ● B: 150ms

-C: 250ms
+  ● C: 250ms

-D: 350ms
+  ● D: 350ms

-E: 450ms
+  ● E: 450ms

-Custom processes:
+2. Custom processes:

-Specify number of processes (1–10)
+➥Specify number of processes (1–10)

-For each process:
+➥For each process:

-Single-character ID
+   ● Single-character ID

-Total CPU time required (in ms)
+   ● Total CPU time required (in ms)

-📋 Sample Output (Default Configuration) yaml
+## 📋 Sample Output (Default Configuration)
-Copy
-Edit

 ======= Final Results =======

 Process    Total Time    Turnaround Time

 A          300           1290

 B          150            730

 C          250           1135

 D          350           1395

 E          450           1500

 Average Turnaround Time: 1210.00

 ## 🔍 Implementation Details

-Simulates CPU execution using usleep()
+● Simulates CPU execution using usleep()

-Thread-safe queues with mutex locks
+● Thread-safe queues with mutex locks

-Tracks state transitions across queues
+● Tracks state transitions across queues

-Displays detailed scheduling steps and queue transitions
+● Displays detailed scheduling steps and queue transitions

 ## 🧹 Cleanup
-Automatic cleanup of memory and mutexes after execution
+● Automatic cleanup of memory and mutexes after execution

 ## 📝 Notes
-Output may be verbose — ideal for understanding scheduling behavior
+● Output may be verbose — ideal for understanding scheduling behavior

-For accurate results, run on a system with minimal background processes
+● For accurate results, run on a system with minimal background processes

-Default config should yield an average turnaround time of ~1210ms
+● Default config should yield an average turnaround time of ~1210ms

 ## 📁 License
 This project is open-source and available under the MIT License.